-Unless otherwise stated in the Call for Applications, you can submit your application either in German or English.
+Unless otherwise stated in the call for scholarship applications, you can submit your application either in German or English.
 Please note that application documents that are not in German or English must be translated either into German or English.
-The translations do not have to be certified for the application procedure and you may do the translations yourself.
-In most scholarship programmes, translations have to be submitted again in certified form if a scholarship is awarded.
+The translations do not have to be certified for the application procedure, and you may do the translations yourself.
+In most scholarship programmes, translations must be submitted again in certified form if a scholarship is awarded.

-You can find out what language certificates you need when you apply for a scholarship in the “Application procedure” section of the Call for Applications.
+You can find out what language certificates you need when you apply for a scholarship in the “Application procedure” section of the call for scholarship applications.

 No, not initially.
 If your certificates and transcripts are not in German or English, you can translate the documents for your application yourself.
-The DAAD does not usually ask you to submit certified documents (if a positive decision is made) until after the selection has been made.
+The DAAD will only ask you to submit certified documents once a positive decision has been made.

-- Who makes a decision about my application?
+1. Who makes the decision regarding my application?

 A pre-selection or assessment of submitted applications is usually made in your home country by a pre-selection committee.
-The pre-selection committee may be made up of local university teachers (with special consideration given to former DAAD scholarship holders and former holders of scholarships from the Alexander von Humboldt Foundation), German university teachers and lectors appointed by the DAAD, lecturers from the Goethe Institute, representatives of responsible ministries or partner organisations of the DAAD or the DAAD's regional office.
+The pre-selection committee may be made up of local university teachers (with special consideration given to former DAAD scholarship holders and former Alexander von Humboldt Foundation scholarship holders), German university teachers and assistant professors appointed by the DAAD, lecturers from the Goethe-Institut, representatives of the relevant ministries or partner organisations of the DAAD or the relevant DAAD regional office.

 An independent committee made up of German university teachers is responsible for making the final decision.
-If necessary, experts in the respective subject are asked to submit written statements.
+If necessary, experts of the respective subject are asked to submit written statements.

 DAAD employees have no right to vote in the scholarship election procedure.

-- for study or research stays and course of continuing education: a convincing and well-planned project (see “How should I introduce my research project?”)
+- for study or research stays and courses of continuing education: a convincing and well-planned project (see “How should I introduce my research project?”)

-- for structured study programmes or language and short courses: a well justified choice of course (see “How do I write my letter of motivation?")
+- for structured study programmes or language and special courses: a well-justified choice of course (see “How do I write my letter of motivation?”).

 Additional documents that prove academic suitability or provide information about extracurricular activities will also be considered in the assessment.

 The scholarship payment depends on the applicant's academic qualifications.
-It is usually € 650 for students, € 750 for postgrads and around € 1,000 for doctoral candidates and postdocs.
-Payments for university teachers are usually € 2,000 for assistant teachers, assistant professors and lecturers, € 2,150 for professors (as of May 2014).
-You can find an overview of other possible benefits in each Call for Applications.
+It is usually € 750 for undergraduate students, € 850 for graduate scholarship holders and € 1,200 for doctoral candidates and postdoc scholarship holders).
+The payments for university teachers are typically: € 2,000 for assistants, assistant professors and lecturers, € 2,150 for professors.
+You can find an overview of other possible benefits in each programme’s call for applications.

 Unless travel expenses are covered by another source of funding, the DAAD pays a contribution towards the scholarship holder's travel expenses.

 If the funding period is less than six months, there are no provisions to unite families and therefore no family allowances can be paid.
-For scholarships with a funding period of over six months, please read the Call for Applications to find out if this programme provides for family members.
+For scholarships with a funding period of over six months, please read the call for scholarship applications to find out if this programme provides for family members.

-- Am I allowed to take on a part-time job as a scholarship holder in Germany?
+5. Am I allowed to take on additional work as a scholarship holder in Germany?

-Scholarship holders wishing to work part-time during their scholarship, in other words pursue gainful employment, always require the approval of the DAAD.
-The host must also approve the part-time job.
-The DAAD is responsible for making sure that the part-time job does not endanger fulfilment of the scholarship purpose, as described in the introduction of the Call for Applications.
-Casual earnings which exceed the so-called "Income limit for part-time workers” (currently € 450 a month) are credited against the monthly scholarship payments.
+Scholarship holders wishing to do additional work during their scholarship, i.e. pursue gainful employment, always require the approval of the DAAD.
+The host must also approve the additional work.
+The DAAD is responsible for making sure that the additional work does not endanger fulfilment of the scholarship purpose, as described in the introduction of the call for applications.
+Casual earnings that exceed the “Income limit for part-time workers” (currently € 450 a month) are credited against the monthly scholarship payments.

-If you have further questions, please contact us here.
+If you have any other questions, please use our contact form.